RDCEP/SmartLamps-Lessons/lesson1/readme.md

 * The computer outputs everything inside the double-quotes " "

-* Here is the correct SYNTAX for using the "print" command
+* Here is the correct SYNTAX for using the *print* command

 #### :: _What we type_ ::